wp-plugins/mywebtonet-performancestats/readme.txt

 == Description ==

+This plugin is like "dyno testing" your PHP front and MYSQL backend performance.

 You can easily determine the CPU performance allocated for your PHP web and MySQL server with this plugin.
-This script does some simple calculations, string manipulations and some simple CPU tests on your MySQL backend.
+This script does some simple calculations, string manipulations and some simple CPU tests on your MySQL backend and displays them for you to evaluate.

 There are many factors for a fast server, this plugin does not test eg. for how many hits a second your provider allows to your web, filesystem performance is not testet either.
-Use it as a simple test and compare with your friends stats from their provider.
+Use it as a simple test and compare with your friends statistics from their provider.

 == Installation ==